Willowfang/FullStackOpen/osa0/README.md

     participant server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note over browser,server: The server adds the POST request content as a new note, along with a timestamp
+    Note over browser,server: The server adds the POST request content as a new note,<br/>along with a timestamp

     activate server
     server-->>browser: Redirect /exampleapp/notes